-The Administrative Withdrawal Policy is initiated by the Vice President for Student Development or her/his designee when:
+The Student Development Leadership Team initiates the Administrative Withdrawal Policy for the student or her/his designee when:

-- Any member of the College community who reasonably believes that a student may meet one of the involuntary withdrawal standards contacts the Vice President for Student Development; and/or, - The student is referred for a possible Code of Conduct violation and the conduct is such that it may meet one or more of the involuntary withdrawal standards.
+- Any member of the College community who reasonably believes that a student may meet one of the involuntary withdrawal standards contacts the Student Development Leadership Team; and/or. - The student is referred for a possible Code of Conduct violation, and the conduct is such that it may meet one or more of the involuntary withdrawal standards.

-After this notification, the Vice President for Student Development or the Director of Counseling Services conducts a preliminary review of the information which includes:
+After this notification, the Student Development Leadership Team or the Director of Counseling Services conducts a preliminary review of the information which includes:

-- 1. any documentation of relevant behavior or incidents and - 2. an informational meeting and interview with the student.
+- any documentation of relevant behavior or incidents and - an informational meeting and interview with the student.